July 3, 2025

 2. Security and privacy of data

-It is still one of the primary concerns and challenges in medical device software development.
+It is still one of the primary concerns and challenges in software development for medical devices.
 According to the report, healthcare accounted for 23% of all data breaches, overtaking finance (22%) in 2024.

 How you can face the challenge: